Lay the groundwork before inviting applicationsOriginally published: June 2017 | Last reviewed: May 2018

 An internship can be a great springboard for those starting out in the nonprofit sector, helping young people secure their first fully-paid role.
-Hosting organizations benefit, too.
+Hosting organisations benefit, too.
 Interns bring enthusiasm, new ideas and skills, and — let's be honest — cheaper manpower.
-Long-term, successful internships may also provide an organization with a pipeline of potential future employees, as well as lifelong advocates for the cause.
+Long-term, successful internships may also provide an organisation with a pipeline of potential future employees, as well as lifelong advocates for the cause.

 But internships can also be a poor use of time: a source of frustration for the intern and additional strain on staff resources.
 Alongside thoughtful management, the surest way to avoid that is through careful preparation.